Exponential family: Nomenclature difficulty

 The terms "distribution" and "family" are often used loosely: Specifically, an exponential family is a set of distributions, where the specific distribution varies with the parameter; (Note: For example, the family of normal distributions includes the standard normal distribution N(0, 1) with mean 0 and variance 1, as well as other normal distributions with different mean and variance.) however, a parametric family of distributions is often referred to as "a distribution" (like "the normal distribution", meaning "the family of normal distributions"), and the set of all exponential families is sometimes loosely referred to as "the" exponential family.

 Definition

 Most of the commonly used distributions form an exponential family or subset of an exponential family, listed in the subsection below.
 The subsections following it are a sequence of increasingly more general mathematical definitions of an exponential family.
 A casual reader may wish to restrict attention to the first and simplest definition, which corresponds to a single-parameter family of discrete or continuous probability distributions.

 Examples of exponential family distributions

 Exponential families include many of the most common distributions.
-Among many others, exponential families includes the following:
+Among many others, exponential families include the following: